idushii/generator-vue-components/README.md

-The source code is available on [GitHub] (https://github.com/idushii/generator-vue-components/ "https://github.com/idushii/generator-vue-components").
+The source code is available on <https://github.com/idushii/generator-vue-components>